How Is a Solder Pick Used in Jewelry Making?

 Megan Coward is a graduate of the GIA with Graduate Jeweler Gemologist and Graduate Gemologist accreditations.
 She has 20+ years in the retail jewelry industry in various roles including as a diamond buyer and gemstone appraiser.

-What Are Tongs Used for in Jewelry Making?
+What Kinds of Solder are Used in Jewelry Making?

 When you join the IGS community, you get trusted diamond & gemstone information when you need it.